 Impact on frontline staff and key workers

-7pm - Wednesday 21 April (registration below)
+7pm - Wednesday 21 April (watch again below)

 It became very clear at the outset of the pandemic that the UK Government needed to radically reappraise the roles of key workers in society.
 Our inquiry asks: were the roles of key workers and the risks they faced understood; and were they supported and protected?
 Were employment conditions, in-work poverty and health and safety at work given adequate consideration by the Government?